-In the longer term, a culture of collaboration between teaching professionals, their representative organizations, governing bodies and other social actors needs to be established to ensure extensive support for teachers, and for the public sector in general.
+In the longer term, systems and a culture of collaboration between teaching professionals, their representative organizations, governing bodies and other social actors needs to be established to ensure extensive support for teachers, and for the public sector in general.
+Teaching should not be a lonely and insular profession.
 This collaboration should include social dialogue and teacher participation in decision-making processes affecting education and the teaching career including in the bodies set up for this purpose (e.g. local education groups or equivalent structure).
 Efforts should be made to reflect the importance of teachers and the complexity and expertise of teaching professionals in media and government communication to promote trust in teachers, to appeal to both the intrinsic and extrinsic motivations of educators.
 Countries can be supported to develop comprehensive teacher policies to develop strategies to strengthen the profession.
-Mentoring, school-based continuous professional development, and championing of high-performing teachers can lead to improvements.18 d) Teaching personnel's leadership and innovation are recognized and supported
+Mentoring, school-based continuous professional development, and championing of high-performing teachers can lead to improvements.18 d) Teachers and other professional roles are empowered to lead learning, innovate and harness relevant research